 Two more days in Valparaiso and then it’s on to Valdivia in southern Chile.
 Today I accomplished the mundane tasks – bus ticket, banking, etc., and then rode a trolley car to explore new parts of the city.
-The overwhelming conclusion was that the back streets and artsy areas – Miraflores, Concepcion, Alegre – are by far the most appealing.
+The conclusion was that the back streets and artsy areas – Concepcion, Alegre, Miraflores – are the most appealing.
 To me, Valdivia’s center district is not that interesting.

 La Rotonda reminded me of San Francisco’s old style seafood grills with wood paneling, antique bars, and secretive, private curtained back stalls.
 They were popular in the Financial District during the 70s and 80s – places where bankers and brokers met to mull over deals.

-Later I found the place on Trip Advisor and wished I’d checked it out in advance.
+Later I found the accommodation on Trip Advisor and wished I’d checked it out in advance.
 Several others had come to the same conclusion – at least about the food.

 My B&B has great views of the Bay and I’ve noticed 10 to 20 ships in the busy harbor at one time.
 Perched high above the rest of the city, just about every building in Miraflores has a great view.

 The next stop in Chile is Valdivia.
-It’s nine miles from the Ocean and surrounded by the Cau-Cau and Calle-Calle Rivers.
-Valdivia is known as the city of rivers and it’s one of the most historic places in southern Chile.
-It’s 12 hours by bus from Valparaiso.
+It’s nine miles from the Ocean, surrounded by the Cau-Cau and Calle-Calle Rivers.
+Valdivia is known as the city of rivers.
+It’s one of the most historic places in southern Chile and about 12 hours by bus from Valparaiso.